top of page

 Search

-Growing up on the island of Crete, this was one of my favorite dishes.
-It captures everything I love about Cretan food - simple, fresh, and full of flavour.
-Although you can't always find barley rusk in the UK, you can actually make this with seeded bread too!
+Growing up on the island of Crete, one of my favourite dishes was Cretan Dakos.
+It captures everything I love about Cretan food—simple, fresh, and full of flavour.
+Although you can't always find barley rusk in the UK, you can actually make this dish with seeded bread too!
 Cretan Dakos tastes like summer on a plate.

 What is Cretan Dakos?